-- All meetings for which the use of College premises is granted or withheld under this Policy will be reported to the Board of Governors. - The Policy will be reviewed annually by the Principal.
+- Ensure all meetings for which the use of College premises is granted or withheld under this Policy will be reported to the Board of Governors. - Ensure the Policy will be reviewed annually by the Principal.
 The Board of Governors will review the Policy at least every three years.